brftherese/ircAndroid/docs/thelounge-parity.md

 ## Parity Gaps & Opportunities (Nov 25, 2025 Audit)

-1. **Always-on multi-user host** — The Lounge’s Node.js daemon (`server/server.ts`, `server/clientManager.ts`) supports private/public deployments, authentication, and keeps IRC connections alive even when users disconnect.
-Our Android client is a single-user foreground app, so there is no background daemon, account login, or server-side resume/log-out workflow.
+1. **Always-on multi-user host** — The Lounge’s Node.js daemon (`server/server.ts`, `server/clientManager.ts`) supports private/public deployments, authentication, and keeps IRC connections alive even when users disconnect. `ConnectionService.kt` now mirrors the “always connected” behavior for a single user via a foreground service + persistent notification, but there is still no multi-user auth, shared daemon, or server-side resume/log-out workflow.
 2. **Server-side history + log storage** — Upstream persists scrollback via the `server/plugins/messageStorage/*` (SQLite/text) and exposes cleanup policies (`storageCleaner.ts`).
 Our local Room cache now mirrors 30-day / 5k-row history per buffer, but there is still no multi-device sync or server-authoritative log.
 Action: explore syncing the Room store with a Lounge backend or consuming CHATHISTORY endpoints for full parity.
 3. **Web push + notification relays** — Files like `server/plugins/webpush.ts` integrate with browsers for push notifications and offline alerts.
 Android-only local notifications fire for highlights, but we lack any push subscription or relay for other devices.
 Action: decide whether to integrate with Firebase Cloud Messaging or bridge to a Lounge host.
 4. **File upload + media proxy** — TL ships uploader hooks (`server/plugins/uploader.ts`) and client UI (drag-and-drop in `client/components/ChatInput.vue`, previews in `client/components/Message.vue`).
 Our app has no upload feature, no proxying of HTTP assets, and no storage/quota UI.
 Action: spec an Android share-sheet upload flow targeting a configurable Lounge uploader endpoint.